JohnnyGProjects/Embedded-C-/Y_G_T9/Readme.md

 # 🔢 Seven-Segment Counter with Interrupts (Arduino / AVR)

 This project implements a **seven-segment display counter** using an **Arduino-compatible AVR microcontroller**, controlled through **pin-change interrupts (PCINT)**, **Timer1 overflow interrupts**, and a **74HC595 shift register**.
-The system demonstrates low-level hardware control, interrupt-driven logic, and direct register manipulation without relying on Arduino abstraction libraries.
+The system demonstrates hardware control, interrupt-driven logic, and direct register manipulation without relying on Arduino abstraction libraries.

 ---